michielp1807/FoobarSongrequestTwitchBot/README.md

-﻿# MichielP1807’s Foobar Songrequest Twitch Bot
+# MichielP1807’s Foobar Songrequest Twitch Bot
 A Twitch bot that lets people from Twitch chat request songs from your Foobar2000 playlist.

-##Needed for this bot:
+## Needed for this bot:

 * [foobar2000](http://www.foobar2000.org/download "Download foobar2000")